Andy2244/openwrt-extra/README.md

 This only works to find other Windows 8/10 shares without using netbios, so you still wont see the samba shares.
 So the only option is to use full network paths, since this is only a explorer display problem.
 So assuming the smb.conf.example names, in Windows explorer type: ```\\router\share```
 * You can than permanently mount the share via explorer "map network drive".
 * This also means for Windows 10 workgroup clients you don't need the netbios daemon and can either remove it from the package via ```make menuconfig``` options or disable it via luci.

+## CPU problems
+If you firmware has support for ```renice``` (busybox process tools option) than the init script will lower all samba related processes, which can help to avoid samba stalling other processes.